Avadhut0123/Python_Automation_MS-SQL_DELETE_PO/README.md

 # Python_Automation_SQL
-This is a Automation where we have connected with MS-SQL and taken Backup and deleted the Data from DB with the help of Python
+This is a Automation where we are taking backup in csv files from MS-SQL and deleting the data
+1) Here we have first integrated the MS-SQL using Python
+2) Than taken the backup of the data which we are filtering the data through one common ID which was shared by the client in csv using pandas
+3) After that deleting the data against the same ID.
+4) This process is carried out multiple times from muliple tables from MS-SQL DB